chrismeyersfsu/sosreport-elk/README.md

 * Drag and drop or select the dashboards from the `kibana_saved_objects` directory
 * Click Import

+### Contribute Useful Dashboard

+At this point, you have successfully loaded an SOSReport into the ELK stack, have played around with it, have seen the value, and have even created your own visualization that you think others would find helpful.
+Now you want to contribute your useful dashboard.

+* Save your discover view / dashboard / visualization
+* Head over to `Stack Management -> Saved objects` and find your entry
+* Check your entry and click the Export button
+* Turn off `Include related objects` and click Export
+* Download the file to the `kibana_saved_objects/` in this repository
+* Submit a PR !!

 ### Use-Case, NGINX 500s

 From a failing nightly run in our jenkins server, I downloaded and extracted